trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 from August 2, 2016 00:00:00 UTC to August 11, 2016 23:59:59
 UTC.
-During this time, all participating systems will "listen" to the Twitter sample stream using the Twitter streaming API and perform the evaluation tasks *in real time*.
+During this time, all participating systems will "listen" to the Twitter sample stream using the Twitter streaming API and perform the evaluation tasks (described in this document) *in real time*.
 The Twitter streaming API offers an approximately 1% sample of all tweets (sometimes called the "spritzer") and is freely available to all registered users.
-Note that the evaluation time period is in UTC.
-Track participants are responsible for translating UTC into their local time to align with the evaluation start and end times.
+Note that the evaluation time period is in UTC; participants are responsible for translating UTC into their local time to align with the evaluation start and end times.